 We start with celebration – singers and a full rock band.
 We take time every Sunday to lead in prayer for needs in our church, community and our world.
 There will be a message from the Bible that will be understandable and practical.

 In case you’re wondering, we will receive an offering.
-Our offerings support the full range of ministries we offer at North Pointe, in the community, and around the world.
-As our guest you are not required to participate during this time.
+Our offerings support the full range of programs we offer at North Pointe, in the community, and around the world.
+As our guest you are not expected to participate during this time.

 3. Will you embarrass me?

 We certainly hope not.
 It will be a primary goal not to do that.
 You WILL NOT be singled out as a guest.
 We don’t make guests stand, raise their hand, or even fill out a card if you choose not to do so.

 4. What time should I arrive?

 We have ample parking and seating.
 Our service times on Sunday are 9:30am, 11:00am and 12:30pm – the same music, message and support ministries in each service.

 We suggest you get here a few minutes early.
 It takes a little while to make your way through our building, especially if you have children to check into our children’s areas or this is your first time.
 Once you do, visit our Coffee Bar (see above).